superkor/TIC_Software_Challenge_S25/turtlebot4_sim_docker/README.md

 sudo ./run_docker.sh
 ```

-If this command fails with the message "Permissions denied", run the following commands to update the permissions of the files you want to run.
+If this command fails with the message "Permissions denied" OR "sudo: command not found", run the following commands to update the permissions of the files you want to run.

 ```bash
 cd ../simulation_files